CaptainDario/lite_rt_for_dart/README.md

 ## LiteRT (TF Lite) for dart

 This plugin provides bindings for LiteRT (formerly TF lite) for standalone dart.
+If you want to use this in Flutter, consider [using the Flutter package](https://github.com/CaptainDario/lite_rt_for_flutter/releases).

 ## Why another plugin?